The following is the second in a two-part series. To read the first part, click here.

 Methodist Camp Meetings were key to the expansion of the Methodist church.
 Part retreat, part homecoming, they often were lively events.
 A campsite would be chosen and churches from all over would attend, setting up a tent in which the members of that community would spend the week.

 Attendees would immerse themselves in a flood of stem-winding sermons, prayer meetings, singing and religious discussion.
-Religious visions and epiphanies were routine, and sleep was limited as attendees made the most of the occasion.
-Though many reserved New Englanders, including Sarah Cornell’s brother-in-law/employer, found the camp meetings ridiculous, the mill girl enjoyed this form of worship immensely.
+Religious visions and epiphanies happened often, and attendees got little sleep as they made the most of the occasion.
+Many reserved New Englanders, including Sarah Cornell’s brother-in-law/employer, found the camp meetings ridiculous.
+But the mill girl enjoyed this form of worship immensely.
 It was a great relief to her that she was now allowed to attend the camp meetings again, as we mentioned in part one of this story.

 Ephraim Avery attended the Camp Meeting at Thompson, Conn., as well.
-For clergy, the camp meetings offered fellowship with other ministers and, because ministers relocated so often, a welcome chance to socialize with parishioners from past assignments.
-Ephraim, though he was not preaching at the meeting, looked forward to it for that reason.
+For clergy, the camp meetings offered fellowship with other ministers.
+Because ministers relocated so often, the meetings provided a welcome chance to socialize with parishioners from past assignments.
+Ephraim, though not preaching at the meeting, looked forward to it for that reason.

 By August of 1832, Ephraim had been re-assigned from Lowell.
 His new parish was Bristol, R.I., an oceanfront community connected to Portsmouth and Newport by ferry.
-The Methodist community was long established in Bristol, and Ephraim inherited an active flock of more than 200.
+Ephraim inherited an active flock of more than 200 in the long-established Methodist community.

 When he returned to Bristol, Ephraim reported that little of note happened at the Thompson meeting.
-It was a success, he said.
+He called it a success.
 It renewed the spirits of those who attended and brought perhaps 20 new congregants into the Methodist fold.
 He noted seeing many colleagues and friends, and he did catch sight of Sarah Cornell, he later reported.
 He said he mentioned to others that she was not fit to attend the meeting, but did nothing to expel her.
 The two did not speak to each other.

 The Methodist Camp Meeting

 Sarah Cornell told a very different story about what happened at Thompson.
 At the meeting, she sought out Ephraim, she would later tell her doctor.
 She asked Ephraim to destroy letters she had written to him that detailed the scandals that she confessed to in Lowell.
-Ephraim agreed, she said, but his price for complying was that she have sex with him.
-Despite initially refusing, she says he persisted and they did have sex in the woods near the tavern where Ephraim was staying.
+Ephraim agreed, she said, but he had a price for complying.
+She had to have sex with him.
+Despite initially refusing, she says he persisted and they did have sex in the woods near the tavern where Ephraim stayed.

 Prosecutors pieced together the following story of the final weeks of Sarah’s life.
 In Fall River, they said, she did reach out to Ephraim via mail.
 She informed him of the pregnancy and he suggested she seek an abortion or find a place to discreetly have the baby and then surrender it for adoption.
 She would agree to neither.
 They ended their conversation with the agreement to wait a bit to be sure Sarah was actually pregnant.
 Whether he agreed to settlement terms, prosecutors did not know.